sim1984/blob_append/blob_append_en.md

 Input Arguments:

--   The first argument is BLOB or NULL.
-The following options are possible:

-    - NULL:  creates new temporary blob, not closed, with flag `BLB_close_on_read`
+-   For the first argument, depending on its value, the following function behavior is defined:

+	- NULL: a new empty non-closed BLOB will be created
-    - permanent BLOB (from table) or temporary already closed BLOB: will create a new empty unclosed BLOB with the flag `BLB_close_on_read` and the contents of the first BLOB will be added to it
+	- permanent BLOB (from table) or temporary already closed BLOB: a new empty non-closed BLOB will be created and the contents the first BLOB will be added to it
-    - temporary unclosed BLOB with the `BLB_close_on_read` flag: it will be used further
+	- temporary non-closed BLOB: it will be used later
+	- other data types are converted to a string, a temporary non-closed BLOB will be created with the contents of this string
 - other arguments can be of any type.
 The following behavior is defined for them:
     - NULL ignored
     - non-BLOBs are converted to string (as usual) and appended to the content of the result
     - BLOBs, if necessary, are transliterated to the character set of the first argument and their contents are appended to the result

-The `BLOB_APPEND` function returns a temporary unclosed BLOB with the` BLB_close_on_read` flag.
+The `BLOB_APPEND` function returns a temporary non-closed BLOB as output.
-This is either a new BLOB or the same as in the first argument.
-Thus, a series of operations like `blob = BLOB_APPEND (blob, ...)` will result in the creation of at most one BLOB
-(unless you try to add a BLOB to itself).
+This is either a new BLOB or the same one that was in the first argument.
+Thus, a series of operations of the form `blob = BLOB_APPEND(blob, ...)` will result in at most one BLOB being created (unless trying to append the BLOB to itself).
-This BLOB will be automatically closed by the engine when the client tries to read it, assign it to a table, or use it in other expressions that require reading the content.
+This BLOB will be automatically closed by the engine when it is attempted to be read by a client, written to a table, or used in other expressions that require the content to be read.
 Note:

-Testing a BLOB for NULL value using the `IS [NOT] NULL` operator does not read it, and therefore a temporary BLOB with the` BLB_close_on_read` flag will not be closed during such test.
+Testing a BLOB for a NULL value with the `IS [NOT] NULL` operator does not read it, and therefore a temporary open BLOB will not be closed by such tests.

 ```
 execute block